jbuckwell/get-dem-stars/README.md

-#This is a personal project
+#Get Dem Stars!

-##I will be designing a simple game using the Gosu gem
+##This is a simple game I built using the Gosu gem

+###To Install
+Using Bundler: Type `bundle install` to recieve all dependancies